Detection of new very-high-energy sources outside the galactic plane in the Fermi-LAT data: Results

 \subsubsection{3FHL J1203.3-3924 (PMN J1203-3926)}

-This source is a blazar candidate, possibly of BL Lac type.
-It exhibited VHE flare without HE counterpart, and none of 40 HE photons arrived in 20 Ms interval of interest (see Table \ref{tab:1203_vhe}).
+This source is a blazar candidate, possibly of the BL Lac type.
+It exhibited a VHE flare without a HE counterpart, and none of the 40 HE photons arrived in the 20 Ms interval of interest (see Table \ref{tab:1203_vhe}).